 During his time in the camp, Claude was punished for violating a rule and hung by his thumbs for four hours.
 His thumbs were pulled from their sockets and, since the camp didn’t have a doctor, they could not be treated.
 Regardless of his injury, he had to work as a riveter.
 “I was a riveter, and you had to hold the drill tight when you were working.”
 Talking if it hurt he stated, “You bet it did.
 If you couldn’t work, you only got half rations.”
 The daily meal for the POWs was a ball of rice and a bowl of fish-head soup.

 Punishment was daily and the POWs were frequently beaten for minor violations.
 The camp interpreter hit the POWs in the face with wooden shoes.
 He also made the POWs salute trees or stand at attention for long periods of time.
 While doing this, the POWs often had to hold their arms out to their sides while holding buckets of water.
-On another occasion, while at work, Claude again because he violated another rule.
+On another occasion, while at work, Claude was punished because he violated another rule.
 “I was punished because I fell out of rank to pick up the orange some Japanese had thrown away.
 They put me in the box; that was the worst of all, I think.
 I couldn’t stand or lie down or anything.
 You had to mess in your pants…..I can’t think of anything worse.”
 During his time in the box, he was not given adequate food or water.
 To keep himself from going crazy, he would pull buttons off his shirt and drop them on the floor behind his back.
 “It was like hiding them from myself, but it gave my arms some movement.”
 During his time in the box, Claude came down with pneumonia which caused him to lose consciousness.
 “I kinda went into a coma with pneumonia, and a British officer kept after them to let me out.
 He told them I was dead and they thought I was.
 That’s why they opened the door.”

 The camp closed on April 15, 1945, after a firebombing by American planes, so the POWs were sent to Omori Headquarters Camp on May 13, 1945.
 In the camp, the POWs worked as stevedores at the Yokohama Ship Yard.
 While in the camp, some POWs made propaganda broadcasts for the Japanese.

 In violation of the Geneva Convention, the camp was located near military installations and plants and factories that manufactured materials for the Japanese war effort.
-The POWs worked jobs directly linked to the war effort which exposed that to bombings from American planes.
-The Japanese did not provide adequate air-raid shelters for the POWs.
+The POWs worked jobs directly linked to the war effort which exposed that to bombings from American planes, and the Japanese did not provide adequate air-raid shelters for the POWs.

-The diet of the POWs in the camp consisted of barley, millet. miso soup.
-Once in awhile the POWs would receive potatoes, seaweed, octopus, and a giant radish known as daikon.
+The diet of the POWs in the camp consisted of barley and millet. and miso soup.
+Once in a while, the POWs would receive potatoes, seaweed, octopus, and a giant radish known as daikon.

 Like in many other camps, the Japanese needed little reason to beat the POWs.
 Many of the prisoners were beaten across the face with wooden shoes and received judo chops.
 This was done as they stood at attention for hours.
 One guard found it amusing to have the POWs salute trees.
 If a man was ill and in the camp hospital, his food rations were cut in half.
 The POWs were also put in punishment cells without adequate water or food.

 The POWs were frequently punished by being made to stand at attention, for long periods of time, during morning assembly as a collective punishment because one POW had broken a rule.
 In addition, as they stood at attention, the guards would slap them and beat them.
 In the camp were captured crew members of B-29s who were referred to as “Special Prisoners.”
 They were special in the sense that they were given half rations and denied medical care, mail, and religious services.
-All the POWs in the camp were expected to salute all Japanese soldiers and civilians, and failing to do so resulted in a beating.
+All the POWs in the camp were expected to salute all Japanese soldiers and civilians and failing to do so resulted in a beating.
 It was said that the camp commandant confiscated reading materials from the POWs and even burned the letters they received from home while the POWs stood in front of him.

 Claude was discharged from the Army on May 3, 1946, and married and divorced.
 He worked hard to put his experiences as a POW behind him.
 Claude worked as an electrical engineer for the Atomic Energy Commission in Georgia and later owned a restaurant in West Point, Kentucky, and a Marina in Gulf Shores, Alabama.